logdna/logspout/README.md

 ### Docker Swarm

-Modify your Docker Swarm Compose file to have `LogDNA` Service:
+Modify your Docker Swarm Compose file to have `LogDNA` Service as described below:
 ```yaml
 version: "3"
 networks: